yiwangde/a-plane-game/README.md

 # a-plane-game
-A simple airplane battle game
+A simple airplane with pygame